Kiril-Mordan/refineryframe/README.md

     DEBUG:Refiner:=== replacing all upper case characters with lower case DEBUG:Refiner:=== replacing character unicode to latin
     DEBUG:Refiner:=== replacing with additional cons
-    DEBUG:root:Replace numeric missing with with zero
+    DEBUG:Refiner:Replace numeric missing with with zero
-    DEBUG:root:Clean text column from '-ing' endings and 'not ' beginings DEBUG:root:Replace numeric values in certain column with zeros if > 2 DEBUG:root:Replace strings with values if some part of the string is detected DEBUG:Refiner:=== replacing missing values in date cols with missing types DEBUG:Refiner:=== replacing missing values in numeric cols with missing types DEBUG:Refiner:=== replacing values outside of expected date range
+    DEBUG:Refiner:Clean text column from '-ing' endings and 'not ' beginings DEBUG:Refiner:Detect/Replace numeric values in certain column with zeros if > 2 DEBUG:Refiner:Replace strings with values if some part of the string is detected DEBUG:Refiner:=== replacing missing values in date cols with missing types DEBUG:Refiner:=== replacing missing values in numeric cols with missing types DEBUG:Refiner:=== replacing values outside of expected date range